cantren/cantren.github.io/README.md

 # cantren.github.io

-SimBox - Robosub is a derived work which incorpoates code from multiple authors.
+SimBox - Robosub is a derived work which incorporates code from multiple authors.

 Original Author(s):